talentedengineers/dotnet-prorated-subscription-public/README.md

-# CSharp Prorated Subscription Technical Assessment
+# .NET Prorated Subscription Technical Assessment

 In this technical assessment, you will implement a method to calculate the prorated subscription amount based on the provided date and subscription amount.